raganwald/Katy/README.md

 Many other combinators exist, and they are all interesting with applications for functional and OO programmers.
 With combinators you can even get rid of parentheses in a programming language!
 If you aren't familiar with Combinatory Logic, I encourage you to follow the links to my posts about Kestrels and Thrushes, and better still do a little digging about Combinatory Logic in general.
 It's a rich, fascinating field of study that is so simple it's incredibly easy to pick up, and it leads naturally into functional and [concatenative][joy] languages.

+License
+---

+    The MIT License

+    Copyright (c) 2010 Reginald Braithwaite http://reginald.braythwayt.com
+    with contributions from Ben Alman

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 [k]: http://github.com/raganwald/homoiconic/blob/master/2008-10-29/kestrel.markdown#readme
 [t]: http://github.com/raganwald/homoiconic/blob/master/2008-10-30/thrush.markdown#readme
 [joy]: http://github.com/raganwald/homoiconic/blob/master/2008-11-16/joy.md#readme